Blackfell/blackfell.github.io/_posts/2021-07-27-HTB-Business-PWN-Manager.md

 *menu()* over and over, which is probably taking our user input for what we want to do.

-The menu output is parsed as *iVar1* in the above, after which, the two main options are executed - either we chose 1 and we're viewing and employee, or 2 to edit one.
-In both cases, the boxed code is similar and we read into *local_32* with the format speficier in *&DAT_00102045*, which turns out to be *%d*, for an integer read.
+The value returned from *menu()* is stored in *iVar1* and used to decide which of the two later blocks (4/5) are executed - either we chose 1 and we're viewing an employee, or we chose 2 to edit an employee.
+In both cases, the boxed code is similar - we ask for the employee to be edited or read, then read user input into *local_32* via scanf, with the format speficier in *&DAT_00102045*, which turns out to be *%d* - an integer read.

-Finally, either *edit_employee* or *print_employee* are called with the argument consisting of the address of the start of our stack data (1) plus an offset defined by our input.
+Finally, either *edit_employee* or *print_employee* are called with the data we just read into *local_32*.
+In both cases (4/5), the actual argument is the address of the data instantiated at the start of *main()*, plus an offset defined by *local_32*.
+Don't worry, we'll see this on the stack shortly.

 Taking a look at *print_employee* in Ghidra: